petehouston/laravel-deploy-on-shared-hosting/README.md

 * Mbstring PHP Extension
 * Tokenizer PHP Extension

+Well, it also depends on the Laravel version you want to try to install, checkout the appropriate version of [Laravel server requirements documentation](https://laravel.com/docs/master).

-Next, you need to have the SSH access permission for your hosting account; otherwise, none of these will work.
+**Next, you need to have the SSH access permission for your hosting account; otherwise, none of these will work.**

 Besides PHP and those required extensions, you might need some utilities to make deployment much easier.